RCS vs SMS: The ultimate comparison guide

 What is the future of RCS?

 One of the most common reasons that businesses are increasingly using RCS is that it allows them to enrich their messaging use cases with the interactive capability that it provides.
-That doesn’t mean that it will replace SMS in its entirety but rather it can be used to cover additional use cases that SMS is not suited to.
+That doesn’t mean that it will replace SMS in its entirety; rather, it can be used to cover additional use cases that SMS is not suited to.

 We can help you to incorporate RCS into your communication strategy to drive demonstrable business results.